bhavinaa/The-Keepers/README.md

 3. **As a student looking for motivation in my academic journey**, I want the app to track my progress, set achievable goals, and reward my accomplishments, so I feel a sense of achievement and stay committed to my studies.

-To format your detailed documentation for GitHub, you can use Markdown, which GitHub natively supports.
-Here's your documentation structured and formatted appropriately using Markdown:

 ---

 ### Audience